FrancoStino/commitgroq/README.md

 This extension contributes the following settings:

--   "Run Commit Groq": automatically generates a commit message for your commit.
+-   Run "Commit Groq": automatically generates a commit message for your commit.

 -   "Reset API Commit Groq": resets your API key.

 -   Model: You can select the model from the plugin configuration.